vindar/tgx/docs/tools.md

-@page tools_mesh Mesh and validation tools
+@page tools_mesh Mesh and image tools

 TGX can be used as a pure header-style Arduino library, but the repository also contains tools that make larger projects easier to maintain:

 - mesh conversion tools for static 3D models;
 - texture export helpers;
-- mesh inspection and visualization helpers;
+- mesh inspection and visualization helpers.
-- CPU validation programs used to check rendering behavior after changes.

 The tools are optional.
 A sketch that only uses hand-written geometry or already generated headers does not need Python, CMake or any external program at build time.